bosonic/bosonic.github.io/src/elements/b-selectable.md

 If the user clicks/taps on an item, it will be selected AND then activated (a `b-activate` event will be fired just after the `b-selected`).
 If using keyboard, type ENTER to activate the selected item.

-b-selectable is not styled.
+`b-selectable` is not styled.
 You need to style the `b-selectable-selected` CSS class to style the selected element.

 ```css
 .b-selectable-selected {
     background-color: #ccc;
 }
 ```

+## Accessibility

+`b-selectable` acts as an ARIA listbox widget.
+As such, `role="listbox"` will be automatically added to it, and `role="option"` to each item.
+Each selected list item will have `aria-selected="true"`.
+TAB & Up/Down support are implemented.